albertduodu/AlbertDuodu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my homepage.
-I am currently in the 4th year of my PhD in Economics at [Lund University](https://portal.research.lu.se/en/persons/albert-duodu).
+I am a PhD Candidiate in Economics at [Lund University](https://portal.research.lu.se/en/persons/albert-duodu).

 My primary research interests revolve around  International Trade, Energy & Environmental Economics, and Development Economics, with a particular focus on applied microeconometrics and spatial analysis.
 In my research I explore the drivers of green manufacturing transitioning and the implications of asymmetric implementation and enforcement of environmental policies on firms and consumers.